friendlyantz/quote_builder/README.md

 ### Views
 * `simple_form gem` can be a better alternative to standard form
 * financial data can be rounded to 2 decimals
+* qty can be be inputed as negative from UX perspective - shopuld be positive to match backend
 ### Specs
 * empty tests
 ### Routes